amirmoutem/Atlas-Knowledge/README.md

 The user uploads a PDF to the app, then its contents get interpreted and analyzed.
 After that the grade specific prompt (determined by the grade chosen) gets bundled with the contents of the PDF.
 Then the engine determines if it is an explanation or an exercise, after that it applies the socratic constraints and outputs the response as streaming content to the user.

+## Design Principles

+AtlasKnowledge was built around several core principles and values:

+### 1. Guide, don't solve
+The engine should help the student develop the reasoning required to reach a solution rather than immediately providing the final answer.

+### 2. Teach at the student's level
+Explanations, terminology, examples, and expected knowledge are adapted to the selected grade.

+### 3. Stay within the curriculum
+The engine is instructed to remain aligned with the concepts and methods expected at the student's level.

+### 4. Encourage active participation
+The student is repeatedly asked to reason, answer questions, and attempt intermediate steps.

+### 5. Prefer transparency over automation
+The system is designed as a tutoring assistant rather than a replacement for the teacher.

 ## Administration Mode:

 AtlasKnowledge also features an administrative system as mentioned before. where the administration enters a specific protected password and chooses a grade.
 Then the users and a separate pedological report prompt gets bundled with the students anonymized data and gets sent to the engine which analyzes the data and outputs a comprehensive report including students most asked questions and confusing concepts, and advice to the professors and the administration of the school to paint a clearer picture of the educational state of the classroom.